DIR-LAB/deep-batch-scheduler/README.md

 # deep-batch-scheduler
-repo for the deep batch scheduler research
+repo for the deep batch scheduler research on Ubuntu 16.04

 ## Installation